2025 Singaporean general election: Domestic reaction

 SDP leader Chee secured the party's best result of 46.81% in Sembawang West SMC.
-However, he failed to secure an NCMP seat, as the WP outperformed him when they were defeated in Jalan Kayu SMC and Tampines GRC.
-He emotionally described the campaign as an "uphill battle" but affirmed that the SDP and other opposition parties would continue to collaborate and adapt their strategies for future elections.
-On 18 May, Chee and Tambyah launched the "Orange and Teal Social Enterprise Co-operative" as a "people-centric economic counterweight to the PAP–NTUC nexus".
-They also advocated for electoral reforms via petitions and established a youth group in preparation for future elections.
+However, he failed to secure an NCMP seat, as the defeated WP candidates for Jalan Kayu SMC and Tampines GRC had outperformed him.
+He described the campaign as an "uphill battle" but affirmed that the SDP and other opposition parties would continue to collaborate and adapt their strategies for future elections.
 PSP leader Leong called the results "very shocking" as he acknowledged the party's loss across all six contested constituencies.
 He indicated that the party would reflect and review its strategy while aiming to regain public trust and continue serving Singaporeans.
-PSP cancelled a press conference after the release of sample counts.
-On 4 May, PSP founder Tan Cheng Bock congratulated Desmond Lee, Minister for National Development, and his PAP team on their victory.
-He also thanked their voters, saying that their support was "never taken for granted".
-Leong congratulated Lee via Facebook on 7 May, and stated that the PSP's results, though disappointing, did not signal the end of the party.
-On 10 May, Tan confirmed his retirement from electoral politics but said that he would remain in PSP, saying that the party "[was] not going to run away".
+On 4 May, Tan Cheng Bock congratulated national development minister Desmond Lee, and his PAP team on their victory.
+He also thanked PSP voters, saying that their support was "never taken for granted".
+Leong congratulated Lee via Facebook on 7 May, and stated that the PSP's results did not signal the end of the party.
+On 10 May, Tan confirmed his retirement from electoral politics but said that he would remain in PSP and that the party "[was] not going to run away".